Wei Harrington

 Frequently asked questions

-Can I do this seated?
+Can I do Tai Chi fully seated?

-Do I need any equipment?
+Do I need special clothing or equipment?

 About Wei Harrington